U’khand govt starts 'Super 100' program to give free coaching to medical, engineering aspirants | Education

 - India

-The Uttarakhand government on Monday started the 'Super 100' program to provide free coaching to 100 meritorious students for the preparation of medical and engineering entrance examination.
+The Uttarakhand government on Monday started the 'Super 100' programme to provide free coaching to 100 meritorious students for the preparation of medical and engineering entrance examination.

-School Education Minister Dr. Dhan Singh Rawat started the program for Class 12 science students studying in government schools under the "Samagra Shiksha Abhiyan".
+School Education Minister Dr. Dhan Singh Rawat started the programme for Class 12 science students studying in government schools under the "Samagra Shiksha Abhiyan".

-Under the program, 100 meritorious students of the state have been selected on the basis of entrance examination.
+Under the programme, 100 meritorious students of the state have been selected on the basis of entrance examination.

-The minister said that the cooperation of Avanti Fellows organization is also being taken in this program.
+The minister said that the cooperation of Avanti Fellows organisation is also being taken in this programme.

 Additional State Project Director of Samagra Shiksha Kuldeep Gairola said that after 45 days of offline studies, these students will return to their schools and after that they will be given online coaching for the whole year.